pyroll-project/pyroll-docs/docs/core/profiles.md

 processed in the pass sequence.

 The shape and the extent of the profile is defined by its {py:attr}`Profile.cross_section` hook.
+The value type of this hook is a {py:class}`shapely.Polygon` providing all of its functionality in planar geometry.
+PyRolL patches a few things within shapely for convenience and user experience, especially while developing plugins.
+Other parts of PyRolL use shapely geometry objects, too.

 For creating an initial profile, several class methods exist in the {py:class}`Profile` class.
 One can either derive the profile shape from an existing groove object by use of the {py:meth}`Profile.from_groove` method, or created some